AngryDataGirl/Cheat-Sheets/README.md

-# Code Templates and Patterns
+# Cheat Sheets and References

-Code snippets with comments.
+And notes, sometimes.